 If you use the proper formula combinations in your Excel worksheet, then it will take less calculation time.
 Some formulas or functions can perform faster than others.
 Some of the examples are:

 - Use the MAX function instead of the IF function.

 - Use the SUMIFS function instead of the SUM function in an array formula.

 - Use the combination of the INDEX and MATCH functions instead of the VLOOKUP function.

-- Use Microsoft Office 365 or 64bit version of Excel because it can calculate a large data set more fastly.
+- Use Microsoft Office 365 or a 64-bit version of Excel because it can calculate a large data set more quickly.

 - While doing calculations try to make all processors of your computer available for your Excel.
 This will increase the speed of your calculation.

 You can download the free Excel workbook from here and practice on your own.

 That’s the end of this article.
 I hope you find this article helpful.
 After reading this article, you will be able to make Excel run faster using any of the methods.
 Please share any further queries or recommendations with us in the comments section below.